benjamminj/portfolio/README.md

 ## bUt bEn...tHiS iS oVeReNgInEeReD!

 I don't care.
-Yeah, you don't _need_ React for a blog website.
+Yeah, you don't _need_ all this for a blog website.
 But this is my corner of the internet, so I'm gonna use tools that ✨ spark joy ✨

-Right now that's [Remix](https://remix.run/) and [Tailwind](https://tailwindcss.com/).
+Right now that's [SvelteKit](https://kit.svelte.dev/) and [Tailwind](https://tailwindcss.com/).
 I actually find that both tools _scale down_ nicely as well as up, and I make sure I'm staying on top of what's fresh in frontend.

 ## Contributing